yashV131/Midnight-Shift/README.md

 Monthtly statistics -> use a database to store data Check how long one was productive with task completion rate and time spent by looking at the laptop

+Create a predictive model based on a trained dataset (trained on monthly stats?) to predict productvity (potentially show optimal variable values)